 Hattiesburg is a medium-sized city located in the state of Mississippi.
-With a population of 46,805 people and 16 constituent neighborhoods, Hattiesburg is the fourth largest community in Mississippi.
+With a population of 48,730 people and 26 constituent neighborhoods, Hattiesburg is the fifth largest community in Mississippi.

 Hattiesburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hattiesburg is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Hattiesburg who work in sales jobs (13.23%), office and administrative support (13.08%), and food service (10.00%).
+There are especially a lot of people living in Hattiesburg who work in office and administrative support (14.57%), food service (11.33%), and sales jobs (10.86%).

 Hattiesburg is also a college town, where lots of students live while attending area colleges.
 Because of the high percentage of people living in Hattiesburg enrolled in college, Hattiesburg has a number of services, amenities and opportunities geared towards the needs and activities of students.

-The overall education level of Hattiesburg citizens is substantially higher than the typical US community, as 32.24% of adults in Hattiesburg have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Hattiesburg citizens is substantially higher than the typical US community, as 31.27% of adults in Hattiesburg have at least a bachelor's degree.

 Hattiesburg is an extremely ethnically-diverse city.
 The people who call Hattiesburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hattiesburg residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Hattiesburg include English, German, French , and Scots-Irish.
+Important ancestries of people in Hattiesburg include Irish, German, English, Scots-Irish, and Scottish.

 The most common language spoken in Hattiesburg is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and French.